 Published Jan 21, 2026

-Brand Impersonation Protection for Teams Calling will roll out starting mid-March 2026, detecting and warning users of suspicious external calls to reduce fraud risks.
-It will be enabled by default, requires no admin action, and aims to enhance security without changing existing policies.
+Brand Impersonation Protection for Teams Calling will roll out starting early May 2026, detecting and warning users of suspicious external calls to reduce fraud risks.
+It is enabled by default, requires no admin action, and aims to enhance security without changing existing calling policies.

 Introduction